hjoliver/cylc-doc/src/tutorial/introduction.rst

 .. ifnotslides::

-   In research, business and other fields we may have processes that we repeat in the course of our work.
+   In research, business and other fields we may need to repeat processes in the course of our work.
 At its simplest a workflow is a set of steps that must be followed in a particular order to achieve some end goal.

-   We can represent each "step" in a workflow as a oval and the order with arrows.
+   We can represent each "step" in a workflow as a node in a graph, and the order with arrows between them.

 .. nextslide::